sebastian-software/edgestack/about.md

 - State of the art module bundler which can deal with different input files (JavaScript, CSS, images, etc.)
 - Hot Module Reloading allows for excellent developer productivity.
 It effectively refreshes rebuilt modules using a WebSocket connection.
-- We integrated the HardSource Plugin for smart loader caching and dramatically increased rebuild times.
+- Integrated HardSource Plugin for smart loader caching and dramatically increased rebuild times.
+- Hashing for all output files using SHA256 and Base62 for compact file names and permanent caching (ideal for CDNs).

 ## CSS Transpilation